darkdoon/audio-object/README.md

     AudioObject.defineAudioProperties(object, audioContext, {
         // Pass in an Audio Param directly
         ratio: compressor.ratio,

         // Or pass in an object to define the audio property
+        // as an audio param
         level: {
             param: gain.gain,
             curve: 'exponential',
             enumerable: false
+        },

+        // Or to control more than one audio param with a single
+        // property, pass in a get/set pair.
+The setter is called
+        // when setting the property directly or via .automate().
+        response: {
+            get: function() {
+                return compressor.attack.value;
+            },

+            set: function(value, time, duration, curve) {
+                AudioObject.ramp(curve, compressor.attack, value, time, duration);
+                AudioObject.ramp(curve, compressor.release, value * 6, time, duration);
+            },

+            curve: 'linear'
         }
     });